pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is amazing how complete is the delusion that beauty is goodness."
 --Leo Tolstoy

+"Germany is like Wisconsin, only like with a really bad past."
+--Daniel Tosh in his retelling of *The Human Centipede*

 "It is amazing what you can accomplish if you do not care who gets the credit."
 --Harry S. Truman